 That’s right.
 Our Hurt At Work NYC Team aims to help employees in private sectors get the most of the state benefits they’re entitled to by educating, reprimanding, and taking legal action against employers who fail to uphold the state’s labor laws and requirements – particularly, the provisions on Social Security and Workers’ Compensation benefits.
-We offer Bronx NYC social security, Brooklyn New York social security and Queens New York City social security benefits.
+We offer Bronx NYC social security, Brooklyn New York social security, Queens New York City social security and Long Island Social Security benefits.

 Although a Social Security Number or SSN are not required of each and every citizen by the law (e.g. children, non-working citizens), native and naturalized public and private employees need to have them.
 There are generally two sets of deductions withdrawn from your paycheck that are mandated by law:

 The first set would include Federal Income Tax, State Tax, and Local Income Tax required and withheld in some areas (city or country).
 These are general taxes mandated by law.
 Avoiding, falsifying, or not complying with any or all of these taxes may put the company in a dangerous stance that can result in heavy penalties like high fines, lawsuits, and even cessation of all company operations.

 The second set of deductions is a mandatory requirement for the Federal Insurance Contributions Act or FICA and includes Medicare Tax and Social Security Taxes.
 The tax rates may vary from state to state, but still compulsory nonetheless.